freeI3ird/competitive-programming/common-mistakes-and-concepts.md

   	- As time increases logarithmically, try to keep lower and upper bounds relaxed, so that no test case is left by mistake.
   	- Predicate Evaluation must not fail on any value of Search Space.
 	- Real Numbers
-  	- Run BS for over hundred iterations.
+  	- Run BS for over hundred iterations(best option).
   	- Or Terminate the search when Search space is very small, try to use `Relative comparison of bounds instead of Absolute comparison`.
-  	-  The reason for this is that doubles can never give you more than 15 decimal digits of precision so if the search space contains large numbers (say on the order of billions), you can never get an absolute difference of less than 10-7.
+  	- The reason for this is that doubles can never give you more than 15 decimal digits of precision so if the search space contains large numbers (say on the order of billions), you can never get an absolute difference of less than 10e-7.
-	- If the search space consists only of integers, `test your algorithm on a two-element set` to be sure it doesn’t lock up
+	- If the search space consists only of integers, `test your algorithm on a two-element set` to be sure it doesn’t lock up, (two elements must be: (no,yes))
+    - Remember to always test your code on a two-element set where the predicate is false for the first element and true for the second.
 5. Using distance array instead of parent and visited array in BFS.
 6. Use functions: loga(b) = log(b)/log(a), log2(x), log10(x), pow(a,b), exp(x), sqrt(x)
 7. getline in c++: http://www.cplusplus.com/reference/string/string/getline/